 Will Joining the Army or Military Get My Case Dismissed?

 The good ol' days of joining the Army to avoid a DUI, or other charge, are all but over in Georgia courts.
-At least a handful of times annually, I have potential or actual clients ask me if joining the military will help them dodge the impending court case they are facing.
+Often times, I have potential or actual clients ask me if joining the military will help them dodge the impending court case they are facing.
 For a few reasons, the military and pending charges do not mix well.

 - The Army/Military will not likely look at you with a pending case.
 Not only will they not let you begin the process of enlisting while you have an open court case, but they will also want the case completely closed before they commit to anything more than an initial consultation with you.
 Pending charges, open court cases, and open probation cases will all DQ you from Army service until completely closed.

 - The military is a sought-after career path, perhaps now more than ever.
 With this said, the military is very selective and prefers only the most qualified candidates who will have no issues with background checks, getting clearance, and being put in leadership roles.
-Further, under our current administration, the size of our military has actually shrunk, so more candidates are completing for a smaller pool of jobs.
-According to some sources, in 2014, up to 80% of applicants were turned away by military recruiters.
+Our military is the best in the world; recruiters seek the most qualified of candidates.

-If you are facing charges in North Georgia, give us a call today to discuss how we will defend your case.
+If you are facing charges in Forsyth, Atlanta, or north Georgia, give us a call today to discuss how we will defend your case.
 We can be reached at (770) 676-1340 or through our contact form on this website.